 5. Feel the red beach

-When you see Akrotiri, we recommend that you also see what is known as the red beach or “Paralia Kokkini”.
+If you see Akrotiri, I recommend you to also see the so-called Red Beach or “Paralia Kokkini”.
 You can easily get there on foot from Akrotiri.
-The name of the beach has its origin in the red lava rocks that surround the beach.
-Even if it is not an ordinary sandy beach, the bottom consists partly of dried algae, which makes it a comfortable place to lie down and, with its special color, definitely a unique place to see.
-Lots of people come here to swim too, so bring appropriate clothing!
+The beach's name derives from the red lava rocks that surround the beach.
+Although it is not an ordinary sandy beach, the bottom is partly made up of dried seaweed, which makes it a comfortable place to lie and, with its particular color, definitely a unique place to see.
+Many people also come here to swim, so bring appropriate clothing!

 6. Explore Pyrgos Kastillis